acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 Alternatively:

-* Open the Firefox Add-ons Manager from within Firefox, either from the Add-ons item on the Tools menu, or by typing "about:addons" into the address bar.
+* Open the Firefox Add-ons Manager from within Firefox, either from the Add-ons item on the Tools menu, or by typing `about:addons` into the address bar.

 * In the Firefox Add-ons Manager there is a gears icon next to the